zrothauser/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 The permalink, or null if the post is not viewable.

+### getEditedPostSlug

+Returns the slug for the post being edited, preferring a manually edited value if one exists.
+It falls back to an auto-generated value returned from an autosave, then to a sanitized version of the current post title, and finally to the post ID.

+*Parameters*

+ * state: Editor state.

+*Returns*

+The current slug to be displayed in the editor

 ### getPermalinkParts

 Returns the permalink for a post, split into it's three parts: the prefix,